Rondebosch: Landmarks

 On the slopes of Devil's Peak above Rondebosch is the main campus of the University of Cape Town.

 The historic Groote Schuur estate in Rondebosch includes presidential and ministerial residences with Cape Dutch origins.
 The Groote Schuur building is the biggest, rebuilt by Cecil Rhodes according to a design by Herbert Baker after a fire in 1896.
 The presidential residence, Genadendal (formerly Westbrooke), also dates back to Cape Dutch times.
+"The Woolsack" is a historic house within the grounds of the University of Cape Town that is now used as student housing.
+Previously part of Cecil Rhodes's estate at Groote Schuur, it was frequently used by the famous British poet and author Ruyard Kipling when he used to visit Cape Town for his winter holidays between 1898 and 1908.

 The home of Simon van der Stel (first governor of the Cape Colony) is now part of Rustenburg Junior School.
 This building dates back to the 17th century, although it has undergone many alterations over the years.
 Its summer house, dating from 1760, remains as a monument just below the university.
 Other historic buildings in the area include the Rondebosch Town Hall, now occupied by the Rondebosch Library, and St. Paul's Church, which was designed by Charles Collier Michell.

 Rondebosch Common, once a military campground, is a national monument and an important fynbos conservation area.

 The Baxter Theatre in Rondebosch is Cape Town's second biggest theatre complex, after the Artscape Theatre Centre in the city centre.

 Rondebosch Fountain

 The historic centre of Rondebosch is the Main Road, with the Victorian cast iron Rondebosch Fountain being a historic landmark.
 Originally known as the Moodie Fountain, it was one of South Africa's first electric streetlights.
 It was built by the Saracen Foundry in Glasgow and presented to the community by George Moodie as a gift in 1891.
 The lamp was first turned on, on 25 April 1892 and was initially powered by Moodie's private power plant until a municipal power plant on the Liesbeeck River was completed.
-The fountain was destroyed in a road accident in 2015 but is being rebuilt.
+The fountain was destroyed in a road accident in 2015 and rebuilt in 2020.

 Government and politics

 Rondebosch is in the City of Cape Town municipality, within the Protea Sub-Council (Sub-Council 20).
-The eastern part of the suburb is within ward 58 and the ward councillor is Sharon Cottle, and the western part is in ward 59 with councillor Ian Iversen, both members of the Democratic Alliance.
+The eastern part of the suburb is within ward 58 and the ward councillor is Dr Richard Hill, and the western part is in ward 59 with councillor Mikhail Manuel, both members of the Democratic Alliance.

 Rondebosch was the parliamentary seat of Sir De Villiers Graaff, the leader of the opposition United Party, and later that of Frederik van Zyl Slabbert, leader of the opposition Progressive Federal Party.